l31tm0t1f/l31tm0t1f-github.io/README.md

 # l31tm0t1f-github.io
-# 20201126_collectables
-# Basic Game Development
 # 2020 Fall

-Game for Learning Math
+# Game for Learning Math

 Serious goal of the game:
 This is a game for preschool and 1.grade kids to learn addition and subtraction.